uvnikgupta/CDT/README.md

 # CDT - Causal Discovery Toolbox

-This repo was created because the original installation steps @ https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html do not work on Ubuntu 22.04 :woozy_face:
+This repo was created because the original CDT installation steps @ https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html do not work on Ubuntu 22.04 :woozy_face:

 I extended this further and created installation for Windows also.
 So, all of you Windows fans out there can also benefit from this.